-The retirement benefits are determined by contributions to the Fund together with investment earnings on those contributions over the period of membership.
+The retirement benefits are determined by contributions to the Fund together with investment earnings on those contributions over the period of membership, less fund expenses.

 Termination Terms

 The Trust Deed sets out the basis on which the Fund can be terminated.